SmartTensors/GeoThermalCloud.jl/Brady/notebook/Brady.md

-The plot above also demonstrates that the accceptable solutions contain 2, 5 and 6 signatures.
+The plot above also demonstrates that the acceptable solutions contain 2, 5 and 6 signatures.

-#### Analysis of all the accceptable solutions
+#### Analysis of all the acceptable solutions

 The ML solutions containing an acceptable number of signatures are further analyzed as follows: